swen-teo/wad2g8t8-2025/README.md

 ---

-If you’re marking this for a school module: this README explains how to set up the environment, run the app, and understand the integration points (Firebase, Spotify, Gemini) in a way that’s reproducible for graders and teammates.
+This README explains how to set up the environment, run the app, and understand the integration points (Firebase, Spotify, Gemini) in a way that’s reproducible for academic graders.